-Make sure you are eligible to become a licensed care provider.
+Make sure you are eligible.

 To be eligible, you must:

-Be a high school graduate or the equivalent
+- Be a high school graduate or the equivalent

-Complete orientation prior to submitting an application.
+- Complete orientation prior to submitting an application.
 Contact the child care surveyor in the county where the facility will be located to complete orientation.